TryBuildCalc

 • Moisture-resistant board is specified for kitchens, bathrooms, and areas with high humidity.

-• Fire-rated board is specified where required by the building's fire compartmentation or NBC 2016 requirements.
+• Fire-rated board is specified where required by the building's fire compartmentation rating or the local building code.

 • Board size matches the grid module — 600×600mm boards with a 600×600mm grid, not mixed module sizes.